getsentry/rfcs/text/0087-graphql-errors.md

 }
 ```

-Now a Request example with an error:
+A Request example with an error:

 ```
 query {